MbinOrg/mbin/docs/02-admin/01-installation/01-bare_metal.md

 nano .env
 ```

-We do recommend to use RabbitMQ, that is listening on port `5672` by default:
+We do recommend to use RabbitMQ, which is listening on port `5672` by default:

 ```ini
 # Use RabbitMQ (recommended for production):